 - Describe methods for the primary and secondary prevention of concussion;

-- Identify patients who would benefit from referral to a concussion specialist
+- Identify patients who would benefit from referral to a concussion specialist (HOFFMAN)

-The Medical Society of the State of New York designates each of these live activities for a maximum of 1.0 AMA/PRA Category 1 credits™.
+Continuing Medical Education Credits will be issued by The School of Public Health, University at Albany which is accredited by the Medical Society of the State of New York (MSSNY) to provide continuing medical education for physicians.
+The School of Public Health, University at Albany designates this live activity for a maximum of 1.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+(CLANCY)

 For more information relating to any of the above articles, please contact the appropriate contributing staff member at the following email addresses: